zulip/zulip-gci/tasks/review-slack-integrations.md

 ## Task Description

-The GCI task description may be slightly misleading here.
+The GCI task description for this task may have been slightly misleading in the past.

 For this task you only have to look at **30** Slack integrations.